Multi-Instance Multi-Label Learning: Solving MIML Problems by Degeneration

 \subsubsection{Scene Classification}

 The scene classification data set consists of 2,000 natural scene images belonging to the classes \textit{desert}, \textit{mountains}, \textit{sea}, \textit{sunset} and \textit{trees}.
-Over 22$\%$ images belong to multiple classes simultaneously.
+Over 22$\%$ of the images belong to multiple classes simultaneously.
 Each image has already been represented as a bag of nine instances generated by the {\sc Sbn} method \cite{Maron:Ratan1998}, which uses a Gaussian filter to smooth the image and then subsamples the image to an $8\times 8$ matrix of {\it color blobs} where each blob is a $2\times 2$ set of pixels within the matrix.
 An instance corresponds to the combination of a single blob with its four neighboring blobs (up, down, left, right), which is described with 15 features.
-The first three features represent the mean R, G, B values of the central blobs and the remaining twelve features express the differences in mean color values between the central blob and other four neighboring blobs respectively.\footnote{The data set is available at http://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/annex /miml-image-data.htm}
+The first three features represent the mean R, G, B values of the central blob and the remaining twelve features express the differences in mean color values between the central blob and other four neighboring blobs respectively.\footnote{The data set is available at http://lamda.nju.edu.cn/data\_MIMLimage.ashx.}

-We evaluate the performances of the MIML algorithms \textsc{MimlBoost} and \textsc{MimlSvm}.
-Note that \textsc{MimlBoost} and \textsc{MimlSvm} are just proposed to illustrate the two general degeneration solutions to MIML problems shown in Fig.~\ref{fig:twosolution}, and we do not claim that they are the best algorithms that can be developed through the degeneration paths.
+We evaluate the performance of the MIML algorithms \textsc{MimlBoost} and \textsc{MimlSvm}.
+Note that \textsc{MimlBoost} and \textsc{MimlSvm} are merely proposed to illustrate the two general degeneration solutions to MIML problems shown in Fig.~\ref{fig:twosolution}.
+We do not claim that they are the best algorithms that can be developed through the degeneration paths.
 There may exist other processes for transforming MIML examples into multi-instance single-label (MISL) examples or single-instance multi-label (SIML) examples.
 Even by using the same degeneration process as that used in \textsc{MimlBoost} and \textsc{MimlSvm}, there are also many alternatives to realize the second step.
-For example, by using \textsc{mi-Svm} \cite{Andrews:Tsochantaridis:Hofmann2003} to replace the \textsc{MiBoosting} used in \textsc{MimlBoost}, we get \textsc{MimlSvm$_{mi}$} and it is also evaluated in our experiments.
+For example, by using \textsc{mi-Svm} \cite{Andrews:Tsochantaridis:Hofmann2003} to replace the \textsc{MiBoosting} used in \textsc{MimlBoost} and by using the two-layer neural network structure \cite{Zhang:Zhou2007} to replace the \textsc{MlSvm} used in \textsc{MimlSvm}, we get \textsc{MimlSvm$_{mi}$} and \textsc{MimlNn} respectively.
+Their performance is also evaluated in our experiments.

 We compare the MIML algorithms with several state-of-the-art algorithms for learning with multi-label examples, including \textsc{AdtBoost.MH} \cite{DeComite:Gilleron:Tommasi2003}, \textsc{RankSvm} \cite{Elisseeff:Weston2002}, \textsc{MlSvm} \cite{Boutell:Luo:Shen:Brown2004} and \textsc{Ml-$k$nn} \cite{Zhang:Zhou2007pr}; these algorithms have been introduced briefly in Section~\ref{sec:survey}.
 Note that these are single-instance algorithms that regard each image as a 135-dimensional feature vector, which is obtained by concatenating the nine instances in the direction from upper-left to right-bottom.